-- On Under the Table and Dreaming, "Warehouse" is seven minutes long, while "Typical Situation", "Dancing Nancies", and "Jimi Thing" are all around six minutes, and "Satellite", "Rhyme and Reason", "Lover Lay Down" and "#34" are all still over 4:50.
+- On Under the Table and Dreaming, half the songs are this: "Warehouse" is seven minutes long, while "Typical Situation", "Dancing Nancies", and "Jimi Thing" are all around six minutes, and two others ("Rhyme and Reason" and "Lover Lay Down") are still over five minutes long.

 - If you don't count the intro track "Pantala Naga Pampa" and the brief instrumental segues, every single song on Before These Crowded Streets aims for epic proportions; and only three other tracks ("Stay (Wasting Time)", "Halloween", and "Spoon") are under the 5:50 mark; many reach up to near or over seven minutes long, and the record culminates in "Crush" and "The Dreaming Tree", which are both over eight minutes long.

 - The unreleased Lillywhite Sessions had "Grey Street" (5:53), "Raven" (6:23), "Monkey Man" (7:15) and "Bartender" (10:09), as well as nearly half a dozen more that were over five minutes.

 - Everyday is their only album so far to subvert this.
 Every song is under 4:50.

 - Busted Stuff revived most of the discarded songs from The Lillywhite Sessions, giving us an eight-and-a-half minute studio version of "Bartender" and the brand-new six-minute epic "You Never Know".
 On top of this are "Big-Eyed Fish", "Raven", and "Grey Street", which are all over five minutes.

 - Stand Up and Big Whiskey and the Groo Grux King come close to being subversions as well, with only one semi-epics on the former ("Louisiana Bayou") and two ("Lying in the Hands of God" and "Sqiurm") on the latter.